About four months ago the sites Bookogs, Comicogs, Filmogs, Gearogs and Posterogs closed down.

 What, you may ask, were Bookogs, Comicogs, Filmogs, Gearogs and Posterogs?

-In fact, requests and ideas for such facilities had been voiced at Discogs over the course of many years, and when they finally did launch, its users (collectors and trainspotters that we are) were utterly delighted.
+In fact, requests for such facilities had long been voiced at Discogs, and when they finally did launch, its users (collectors and trainspotters that we are) were utterly delighted.

 Posterogs is a user-built database of posters from the team behind Discogs.
 We are on a mission to create the most comprehensive database of posters in the world.
 The Posterogs database is currently focused on music posters, such as gig and concert posters, album release promo posters, music festival posters, as well as film posters.